-We’re always asking for you to send us your interior design questions, and hands down the most frequent questions we get, both through our interior design services, decorating dilemmas, and on social media, are about laying out a room.
+We’re always asking for you to send us your interior design questions, and hands down the most frequent questions we get, both through our interior design services, decorating dilemmas, and on social media, are about creating a great room furniture layout.
 With walkways, seating, function, windows, televisions, and so many challenges to consider, we get it.
-Here are the important things to consider when planning your own space.
+Here are the important things to consider when planning your room layout.

-Every single room presents it’s own unique challenges and needs, and because of that, there’s no ‘correct’ way to place furniture in any one room.
+Every single room presents it’s own unique challenges and needs, and because of that, there’s no ‘correct’ way to create a room layout.
 It all depends on how you want that room to function.

 Do you need storage?
 If so, what kind of storage?
 Do you need a place to store books or do you need entry storage for mail?
 Is this a space that needs seating?
 Is it a den where you’ll be watching television or will you be entertaining?
 Is this a room that traffic should flow through?

-Keep that list of functions top of mind when you’re planning your space.
+Keep that list of functions and furniture you’ll want top of mind when you’re planning your room layout.
 If you hit a road block, think back to those basic needs your room needs to serve to stay on track.

 2. Start with a Blank Canvas